Mathematics Education FAQs

 What exams do I need to take, and when?

-For admission to the mathematics education program, you need to submit test scores for the GRE .
-When you apply for Student Teaching, you must submit passing scores for at least one of the NY State Exams: the EAS test (Education All Students) or the CST (Content Specialty Test), or the ALST (Academic Language Skills Test).
-Before graduation, you must submit passing scores of the remaining two exams and a teaching portfolio for the edTPA.
+Before applying for Student Teaching, you must submit passing scores the CST 004 (Content Specialty Test).
+Before graduation, you must submit passing scores of the remaining EAS examination and a teaching portfolio for the edTPA.
 Passing all three exams is required for certification, but not for graduation.